 The success of doing business in India depends heavily on the quality and sometimes the quantity of personal relationships.
 A strong individual relationship and long term association between the parties provide a sense of community and enhances social bonding.
 Most of the business is conducted through small enterprises and it is local.
 A typical company is a socio-economic entity and not just a pure economic one.

 The adoption of e-commerce depends on the cultural and social environment.
 The idea of buying goods that one cannot see and touch and from sellers thousands of miles away may take some “getting used to” for those who are used to face-to-face transactions, familiarity with the other party, (strong individual relationship and long term association between the parties), and getting satisfaction from winning business negotiations (they are willing to employ a variety of tactics to get the best deal).
 Cultural traits are undermined by and are contrary to the depersonalization associated with ecommerce and business systems designed to sell products online.
-The limitation on personal contact as a barrier to ecommerce adoption is a reflection of people in our country that prefer more direct and individual contact with their merchants.
+The limitation on personal contact as a barrier to ecommerce adoption is a reflection of people in our country that prefer more direct and individual contact with their merchants and E-commerce platforms

 Despite the limitations with the existing infrastructure and other issues related to the economical and socio-cultural conditions.
 There should be facility of providing E-awareness and the provision of training and skill to SMEs.
 Managers also need to be trained on IT skills through workshops and seminars to develop their technical abilities.
 E-business technologies are closely linked to the ability of firms to innovate, i.e., introduce new products, services, business processes and applications.
 To strengthen innovation, SMEs need to frame business policy that gives priority to fundamental research and promotes the flow of knowledge.